idx-labs/openshift-origin-workshop/lab1/lab1-multinode.md

 $ os server add floating ip openshift-1-router-1 ${OPENSHIFT_FLOATING_IP_2}
 ```

+The `openshift-1-router-1` node will be the venue external clients use to access OpenShift provided resources.

 ## Test Ansible Connectivity

 While we are waiting for the instances to be completely ready, we can test connectivity from the utility server to the other nodes using Ansible.